datasets/edgar/README.md

 If you want to get a list of all filings you'll want to grab an Index.
 As the help page explains:

-> The EDGAR indices are a helpful resource for FTP retrieval, listing the
+> The EDGAR indices are a helpful resource for HTTPS retrieval, listing the
 > following information for each filing: Company Name, Form Type, CIK, Date
 > Filed, and File Name (including folder path).
 >